kkramireddy/POC/pdp/README.md

   * Generate Automation Test Coverage reports using JaCoCo library and publish them to SonarQube.
   * Use Spring profile concept to create beans specific to environment.
   * Use Java Lambda features (Streams, functional interface and method reference) in writing code.
+  * Run the the App and MongoDB as containers on Docker platform.

 ## Launch Application
 #### Pre-Requisites